 Indefinite employment agreements need not be in writing, subject to any applicable collective bargaining agreement.
 However, it is in the interest of employers and standard practice to enter into employment agreements.

 Fixed-term or part-time employment agreement must be in writing.

 Some terms are implied, such as the duty of loyalty and confidentiality.

 In addition, the Labour Code supplements employment agreements, introducing, for example, mandatory paid leave entitlements and rest periods.

 Are mandatory arbitration/dispute resolution agreements enforceable?

 Under French law, mandatory arbitration/dispute resolution agreements are unenforceable.
 However, there is a mandatory conciliation phase before an employment litigation matter goes to a judgment hearing.

 How can employers make changes to existing employment agreements?

 As a rule, any change to an employment agreement requires the employee’s consent, unless it is considered to be an unessential term of the agreement or part of the employer’s right to variations.
 Changes relating to pay and benefits are usually deemed to be contractual and require consent.

-When a change is made for economic reasons, employers must follow the specific process set out in French law.
+When a change is made for economic reasons, employers must follow the specific process set out under French law.
 Employers must provide formal notice and wording by registered letter at least 30 days before the proposed contractual change.
 If the employee refuses the change, a termination procedure for economic reasons may be carried out.
 If the employee remains silent, he or she will be deemed to have accepted the change.